Frequently Asked Questions

 "Possession" can be defined as having actual knowledge of an illegal substance or illegal property or being in such close proximity to the substance or property that it a reasonable persons might presume that the student(s) had knowledge of the illegal substance or illegal property.

-If you are in the presence of a policy violation and are not actively involved, you have three choices: 1) leave the situation; 2) ask the student(s) to stop the behavior and/or take it out of the room; or 3) seek assistance from a University staff member (Resident Assistance, Staff, Faculty, or Campus Police).
-If you choose not to do any of the above, you can be held responsible for the policy violation and will be cited for Aid and abet the violation of the Code.
+If you are in the presence of a policy/infraction violation and are not actively involved, you have three choices: 1) leave the situation; 2) ask the student(s) to stop the behavior and/or take it out of the room; or 3) seek assistance from a University staff member (Resident Assistance/Housing & Residence Life Staff, Staff, Faculty, or Campus Police).
+If you choose not to do any of the above, you can be held responsible for the policy/infraction violation of Aid and abet the violation of the Code.

 Students should initially attempt to resolve the matter by bringing concerns to the individual with whom he or she has an issue, or that person's immediate supervisor.
-Other options include: talking to the Director for Community Standards & Civility, utilizing the Community Standards & Civility Mediation Program, or you may file a Grievance with the leadership of the Division, Program or School (follow the procedures in the Undergraduate Catalogue or program manual).
+Other options include: filing a grievance with the leadership of the division, program or school (follow the procedures in the Undergraduate Catalogue or program manual).

 Behavior, Rights and Infractions